devRootAI/ROOTai/README.md

 ## Troubleshooting

 - **Node.js Version Error**: Ensure you’re using Node.js `v16.x` or higher.
-- **`agents.json` Fetch Error**: Verify the URL is correct and accessible.
+- **`openai.json` Fetch Error**: Verify the URL is correct and accessible.
 - **Missing OpenAI API Key**: Check that your API key is correctly set in `config/config.js` or `.env`.

 ---

 ## How It Works

-1. **Fetch Agent Configurations**:
+1. **Fetch API Documentation**:
-   - The application downloads the `agents.json` file to understand agent capabilities.
+   - The application downloads the `openai.json` file to understand the API’s endpoints, parameters, and capabilities.

 2. **Understand User Requirements**:
-   - You describe the integration (e.g., "Combine a chatbot and an image analyzer").
+   - You provide a description of what you want to build (e.g., "A chatbot for booking flights").

-3. **Generate Integration Code**:
+3. **Generate Code**:
-   - The program sends the configuration and your description to OpenAI.
+   - The program sends the API documentation and your description to OpenAI.
-   - OpenAI generates the integration code in the specified programming language.
+   - OpenAI generates the code in the specified programming language.

+4. **Handle Limitations**:
+   - If OpenAI identifies API limitations, it explains them in the generated code or the output.

-4. **Save Output**:
+5. **Save Output**:
    - All generated files are saved in the `/output` folder.

 ---